tinko26/ao/docs/api/src/ao_sys/ao_timer.h.md

 };
 ```

+This type represents a timer.
 It consists of the following members.

 | `alarm` | The alarm. |
 | `callback` | The callback. |